PCNN-Projects/SOPs/README.md

 # SOPs and Documents

-Here you can find Standard Operating Procedures (SOPs) for the PCNN.
+Here you can find Standard Operating Procedures (SOPs) and documente for the PCNN.

 ---